 Many people with heart failure have a lot of questions relating to how they feel after being diagnosed and the impact their condition can have on their life.
-This website provides information and tips on living with heart failure, coping with your emotions and your relationships, but sometimes you may find it useful to discuss these feelings with a healthcare professional.
+This website provides information and tips on living with heart failure and coping with your emotions and your relationships, but sometimes you may find it useful to discuss these feelings with a healthcare professional.

 Since being diagnosed with heart failure, I have been feeling depressed.
-What help is available?

 Am I still able to have sexual relations?